hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 This endpoint is hit with a GET and is used to return all the datacenters that are known by the Consul server.

+The datacenters will be sorted in ascending order based on the estimated median round trip time from the server to the servers in that datacenter.

 It returns a JSON body like this:

 ```javascript